IvanLeviathan/mp3setmetadata/README.md

 # Set .mp3 files metadata

-splits .mp3 files by "-" and makes metadata for them.
+splits .mp3 files name by "-" and makes metadata for them.

 Installation: